AustinTD4/ML4QS/README.md

 - **Final Data**: Contains the data used to train the machine learning algorithms.
 - **Fourier**: Contains visualizations for the Fourier transformations of each input from each activity sample.
 - **Grid_Search_Tuning**: Contains the code to perform hyperparameter tuning for the deep neural network classification and regression models

+## Results
+- **ML4QS Report**: Contains detailed results of the experiment and performance improvements over the benchmark